Anderhale/Miyomi/README.md

 **Important:**
 - `status`: Optional; accepted values like `"active", "discontinued"`, `"abandoned"`, `"suspended"`, `"dmca"`, `"dead"` render a badge beside the app name so users know its current lifecycle state.
 Use lowercase strings; custom labels will be title-cased automatically.
 Leave this field out for actively maintained apps.
 - `author`: Optional; shown in the UI.
 Falls back to the GitHub repo owner if omitted.
+- `forkOf`: Optional; name of the parent app this is forked from.
+Displays a "Fork of" indicator with the parent app name
+- `upstreamUrl`: Optional; URL to the parent app's repository or site.
+When provided with `forkOf`, the parent name becomes a clickable link
 - `githubUrl`: If provided, the app will fetch live release data from GitHub
 - `lastUpdated`: Acts as fallback when GitHub API is unavailable
 - `contentTypes`: Must be one of: "Manga", "Anime", "Light Novel"